zhangyuanxun/dstm/README.md

 estimation is to estimate these latent variables.
 In the model, we use Gibbs sampling algorithm to infer these latent patterns.

-Before staring parameters estimation, you need to define
+Before staring parameters estimation, you need to define some hyper-paratemers for running the problem,
+- number of topics (num_topcis): it defines the number of topcis you want to capture from your corpus.
+We usually choose the value from 50 to 200 for both bioinformatics and neuroscience domains

+such as the number of topics (num_topics), the number of iterations (num_iterations).
+For the number of topics, w; for the number of iterations, we usually choose 50 to 100.

 ### Model Inference